vsquicciarini/madys/docs/source/contrast_curves.rst

    * 'app_mag_error': float.
 Uncertainty on 'app_mag' [mag];
    * 'band': string.
 Filter which the map refers to.
 It should be a valid filter name for MADYS;
    * 'age': float.
 Stellar age [Myr];
+  and one between:
    * 'age_error': float.
-Uncertainty on stellar age [Myr].
+Uncertainty on stellar age [Myr]. or the doublet:
+   * 'age_min': float.
+Lower value for stellar age [Myr].
+   * 'age_max': float.
+Upper value for stellar age [Myr].

 * data_unit: string, optional.
 Choose 'magnitude' if the map is expressed in magnitudes, 'flux' if in flux contrast.
 Default: 'flux'.
 * rescale_flux = float, optional.
 Renormalization constant the flux is to be multiplied by.
 Default: 1.